 I have a confession to make.
 When it comes to children’s literature, I like chapter books more than picture books.
 I feel much better now.
 I needed to get that off my chest.
 I felt dirty hiding it from you all.

 I was reminded of this recently when I was reading with my own daughter.
-At the end of each evening, just before bed, my daughter, Karina, my wife, Nina, and I huddle together and take turns reading aloud.
+At the end of each evening, just before bed, my daughter, my wife, and I huddle together and take turns reading aloud.
 She is now old enough for us to read the books that I loved reading with my students.
 Over the weekend we finished Because of Winn-Dixie by Kate DiCamillo.
-(If you have not read this book you need to—today.)
+(If you have not read this book you need to-today.)
 Right now we are reading Roald Dahl’s classic, Charlie and the Chocolate Factory.
 We all love the story—that does not surprise me.
-What surprises me is Karina’s reaction to the process and the thinking she does as the book progresses.
+What surprises me is my daugther’s reaction to the process and the thinking she does as the book progresses.

 “The title of the book is Charlie and the Chocolate Factory,” she shouted indignantly.
 “He had to get that ticket, it just does not make sense.”
 We stopped reading for the night so she could go to bed.
-(Which of course she was overjoyed to do—displaying a bit of her own interpretation of Veruca Salt.)
+(Which of course she was overjoyed to do-displaying a bit of her own interpretation of Veruca Salt.)
 We talked a bit about the story and finally coaxed her into bed.
-The next morning as I was making Karina breakfast, she started talking about the book.
+The next morning as I was making her breakfast, she started talking about the book.

 “You know daddy,” she said, “he’s got to find that ticket.”